Eagle19243/VisualSP_macOS/README.md

 gulp build-Release
 ```

-After you build bootstrap.min.js successfully, you should rebuild App and Safari App Extension in Xcode.
+After you build bootstrap.min.js successfully, you should rebuild App and Safari App Extension in Xcode to see its updates.